circlensq/TraVeLGAN_with_perceptual_loss/README.md

 ├── configs # config.json folder
 ├── dataset
-│   ├── CelebA # Domain A (not included in this repo) │   │   ├── trainA
+│   ├── CelebA # Domain A (not included in this repo) │   │   └── trainA
-│   │   └── trainA_pair # edge-promoting results to be saved here
+│   │
 │   |
-│   |── Bitmoji # Domain B (not included in this repo) │   |   └── train
+│   |── Bitmoji # Domain B (not included in this repo) │   |   ├── trainB
+|   |   └── trainB_pair # edge-promoting results to be saved here
 |   |
 |   |── bitmoji_api_info.md
 |   |── create_emojis.py